Wundowie charcoal iron and wood distillation plant: Difficulties and change to private management

 The refinery for the wood distillation products proved to be less viable than the iron smelting operations.
 There was a lack of demand for its products in Western Australia, and the cost of transporting its products to other places affected its viability.
 Closing the refinery was investigated in 1958, but it was found to be marginally profitable and was kept in operation.

 Production reached a record 52,262 tons of iron in 1960/61 but afterwards began to decline, due to static iron prices and escalating production costs.
 The plant lost £13,809 in 1963/64, not including loan costs.
 A study was carried out on future alternatives for the plant under full private ownership.
 One alternative identified was to operate a foundry at the site to make cast products, adding value to pig iron produced there.
 For this, more capital would be needed.

-The realignment of the Eastern Railway opened in 1966 caused another difficulty for the Wundowie works, which were located on the old narrow-gauge line some distance from the new line.
+The realignment of the Eastern Railway, opened in 1966, caused another difficulty for the Wundowie works, which were located on the old narrow-gauge line some distance from the new line.
+A new standard gauge line for Koolyanobbing had been a condition the building of Australian Iron & Steel's blast furnace at Kwinana.
 A section of the old narrow-gauge line from Northam remained open to allow ore trains to reach Wundowie.
 The Western Australian Government Railways overcame the problem of transporting iron ore the 322 km from Koolyanobbing to Wundowie, over two gauges.
 Special purpose open-topped, end-loading containers were lifted off flat cars from one gauge to another.
-Following a related realignment of the Eastern Goldfields Railway, the new line also carried iron ore directly from Koolyanobbing to BHP's newly opened blast furnace at Kwinana on Cockburn Sound.
+Following a related realignment of the Eastern Goldfields Railway, the new line allowed iron ore to be carried directly from Koolyanobbing to BHP's newly-opened blast furnace at Kwinana, on Cockburn Sound.
 The existence, in Western Australia, of another and much larger capacity iron-producing plant probably coloured the state government's view about the future of the small marginally-economic plant at Wundowie.

 The Liberal government of Western Australia became unwilling to commit to capital investment in the Wundowie plant.
 In June 1966, the government reached agreement with Australian National Industries (ANI) to take over management of the iron plant, build a foundry, and assume responsibility for future capital needs.
 In return, the government would receive a 25% share of profits.
 ANI received a ten-year option to buy the plant.
 Workers at the plant became employees of ANI.